dosuser/awesome-java/README.md

 ### Bean Mapping

 _Frameworks that ease bean mapping._
+- [MapStruct](https://github.com/mapstruct/mapstruct) - Code generator that simplifies mappings between different bean types, based on a convention-over-configuration approach.
+👍코드 생성을 기반으로 하기 때문에 빠름
+- Apache Commons BeanUtils - 리플렉션 기반, 흔하게 사용하고 보편성이 좋음
 - [dOOv](https://github.com/doov-io/doov) - Provides fluent API for typesafe domain model validation and mapping.
 It uses annotations, code generation and a type safe DSL to make bean validation and mapping fast and easy.
 - [JMapper](https://github.com/jmapper-framework/jmapper-core) - Uses byte code manipulation for lightning-fast mapping.
 Supports annotations and API or XML configuration.
-- [MapStruct](https://github.com/mapstruct/mapstruct) - Code generator that simplifies mappings between different bean types, based on a convention-over-configuration approach.
 - [ModelMapper](https://github.com/modelmapper/modelmapper) - Intelligent object mapping library that automatically maps objects to each other.
 - [Orika](https://github.com/orika-mapper/orika) - JavaBean-mapping framework that recursively copies (among other capabilities) data from one object to another.
 - [reMap](https://github.com/remondis-it/remap) - Lambda and method handle-based mapping which requires code and not annotations if objects have different names.